r-devel/translations/Home.md

 ## Future work
 * Explore possible integration of dictionaries into weblate?
-* Add: when to use the "needs editing" button
 * Add demos from the translator and reviewer perspective

-The following discussion is taken from the meeting notes of the [EMEA-APAC region R Contributor Office Hours conducted on 13 April 2023](https://github.com/r-devel/rcontribution/blob/main/office_hours/2023-04-13_EMEA-APAC.md)